 Subjects should be scheduled to undergo the study procedure within 60 days of baseline assessment.
-Device implantation will be performed in accordance with the Rotation Medical Bioinductive Implant System device and instrument Instructions for Use (IFUs) and may be performed as an open procedure.
+Device implantation will be performed in accordance with the Rotation Medical Rotator Cuff System device and instrument Instructions for Use (IFUs) and may be performed as either a mini-open or arthroscopic procedure as determined by the surgeon and subject.